riedelx/adaptic-pyproc/README.md

 2. _materials.py_ - material classes.
 Currently the following material models are available: stl1, con1.
 3. _sections.py_ - section classes.
 Currently the following section models are available: rss, rccs and rcts.
 6. _adaptic.py_ - this defines the *adaptic* class for post-processing.
-7. _postproc.py_ - set of functions specifically defined for efficient plotting and post-processing the results.

 ### 3. Documentation